Mergui Archipelago Myanmar

 Another short transit during the afternoon and we’ll arrive in a string of island just north of Macleod.
 To celebrate the heat of the day we’ll go for a snorkel and swim.

 In the afternoon we will paddle through these small island featuring stunning sea cliffs punctuated with beautiful pocket beaches.
-The catamaran will follow us as we move south, finishing at our paddle at an incredibly beautiful isthmus beach.
+The sailboat will follow us as we move south, finishing at our paddle at an incredibly beautiful isthmus beach.

 Day 7 – Macleod Island and Hero Islands

-After a short transit in the Catamaran while having lunch and by the early afternoon we’re back in the kayaks exploring the Hero Islands.
+After a short transit while having lunch and by the early afternoon we’re back in the kayaks exploring the Hero Islands.
 These two islands are exceptionally dramatic, featuring towering rock walls and impressive rock spires.
 In the later afternoon we’ll transit further south to Say Tan Island, anchoring in a small protected bay with stunning white sand beach

 Day 8 – Limestone Islands

 Early start, we’ll paddle through an island group of stunning limestone islands.
 We’ll explore hidden lagoons, immense caves and impressive cliff walls containing huge stalactites.